azcastillo/erdos2021_nfl_predmodel/README.md

 ![](images/pass_result_defensive_formations.jpg)

 Box plot relating the information from the defensive coverages to the offensive output along with coverage counts.
 It looks like the mainly used coverage counts were 7,8,9, 10 with the most positive use.
-Let's take that into consideration.

 ![](images/personnelD_coverage_count.jpg)